 Within about two weeks, you’ll begin to see the new grass coming up.
 You’ll also see some bare spots, which you’ll want to add seed to by hand and cover with some peat moss to fill in.
 After about a month the new grass will be able to stand up to mowing.
 Set your mower to a higher setting, leaving about 2 to 3-inches of blade height on the grass.
 After this initial cut, you can go back to your usual mowing height.

-To maintain your healthy lawn, follow a typical four step fertilization schedule:
+To maintain your healthy lawn, follow a typical four-step fertilization schedule:

-- Early Spring (Feb.-April) – Use a “Step 1” product or fertilizer with crabgrass preventer.
+- Early Spring (Feb.-April) – Use a “Step 1” product or fertilizer with a crabgrass preventer.
 You’ll help your lawn with early growth and root development.

-- Summer (June-Aug.) – Lawn food helps your grass stand up to drought, traffic, heat stress and disease.
+- Summer (June-Aug.) – Lawn food helps your grass stand up to drought, traffic, heat stress, and disease.

-- Fall (Oct.-Nov.) – A winterizing fertilizer helps grass store up nutrients and gives roots a little boost.
+- Fall (Oct.-Nov.) – A winterizing fertilizer helps grass store nutrients and gives roots a little boost.
 So your lawn will be even healthier and easier to care for the next spring.